hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/398_in_answer_to_nivedita.md

 numerous worlds and heavens and Brahmans by the thousands, one greater than the preceding, in the body of the Lord.

-He danced on the serpent Kâliya who had been poisoning the water of the Yamunâ, and he held up the mount Govardhana in defiance of Indra whose worship he had forbidden and who in revenge wanted to kill all the people of Vraja by deluge of rain.
+He danced on the serpent Kāliya who had been poisoning the water of the Yamunā, and he held up the mount Govardhana in defiance of Indra whose worship he had forbidden and who in revenge wanted to kill all the people of Vraja by deluge of rain.
 They were all sheltered by Krishna under the hill Govardhana which he upheld with a finger on their head.